Hands-on, concrete learning

 Offer sensory bins

-Fill a bin with rice, sand, or water and add cups, funnels, or scoops to provide a rich sensory and hands-on experience.
+Fill a bin with rice, sand, or water, add cups, funnels, and scoops — and watch the experimenting begin.